Lung Cancer Treatment in Israel

 Sheba Medical Center adheres to the highest standards of quality and safety in healthcare.
 We are fully accredited by the Joint Commission International (JCI).
 In addition, we are dedicated to providing every patient with efficient and holistic services.
-To that end, a personal medical coordinator from our International Medical Tourism Division is assigned to every family to assist with every detail, including communication in your language.
+To that end, a personal medical coordinator from our Global patients services is assigned to every family to assist with every detail, including communication in your language.

 Dr. Ofer Margalit completed M.D. degree, as part of an M.D.-

 Specializing in breast cancer treatment, Dr. Tal Shapira-Rot

 Dr. Meital Levartovsky is a senior oncologist in GU Unit at

 Dr. Moran Gadot is a senior oncologist in GU unit at the Can

 Sheba Medical Center provides innovative, personalized medical care to patients from around the world.
 We are the largest, most comprehensive hospital in the Middle East and dedicated to providing advanced and compassionate medicine for everyone.

 We welcome all cases, including the rarest and the most challenging.
 Our medical teams collaborate to provide the best possible health outcomes.
 From your initial inquiry through the long-term follow-up care, we are here for you.

 Request a consultation and a Sheba Case Manager will contact you shortly: